Wo0fle/SFRCP/README.md

 The original research project was not as complete as I would have liked, so I decided to redo it with the goal of having more accurate and precise results.

-It is currently a work in progress, so there are some problems with the code/results that I am working out.
+SFRCP is currently a work in progress, so there are some problems with the code/results that I am working out.

 **I will add a link to the research paper once I have completed the study and finished writing it!**

 # Using/Editing the Program

-SFRCP's data-retrieval script (`MEASURE SFR.ipynb`) has comments all throughout explaining each section!
+SFRCP's script (`COMPARE SFR.ipynb`) has comments all throughout explaining each section!

-As of now, SFRCP does not have a working data-analysis script, but that is coming soon!
+As of now, SFRCP does not have a working data-analysis program, but that is coming soon!

 For more information on using/editing the program, check out [the wiki!](https://github.com/Wo0fle/SFR-Research-v2/wiki)